He keeps asking her to marry him. She keeps refusing.

-Lady Phoebe has spent two Seasons looking for the man who will steal her heart.
-Like the other members of her family, she wants love in her marriage, not the usual connections and wealth.
-While walking her energy off one morning as her twin sister pours over dress plates, Phoebe sees a man rescue a horse from its abusive owner.
+While walking her energy off on Bond Street one morning as her sister pours over dress plates, Lady Phoebe witnesses a man rescue a horse from its abusive owner.
 She is stunned when she realizes the rescuer is the Duke of St. Albans, better known as The Cold Duke.

 Lady Phoebe Sterling left the overly warm modiste shop and stepped onto the pavement, inhaling a breath of fresh air.
 Her sister, Prudence, was still busy going through design plates to find the “perfect” gown for the first ball of the new Season in two weeks.